mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/BatchNorm1d.md

 PyTorch：Batch normalization of the input 2D or 3D data.

-MindSpore：The implementation function of the API in MindSpore is basically the same as that of PyTorch, but currently only two-dimensional data can be batch normalized.
+MindSpore：The implementation function of the API in MindSpore is basically the same as that of PyTorch.
 The default value of the momentum parameter in MindSpore is 0.9, and the momentum conversion relationship with PyTorch is 1-momentum.
 The behavior of the default value is the same as that of PyTorch.
 The parameter update strategy during training and inference is different from that of PyTorch.
 For details, please refer to [Differences Between MindSpore and PyTorch - nn.BatchNorm2d](https://www.mindspore.cn/docs/en/master/migration_guide/typical_api_comparision.html#nn-batchnorm2d).

 | Categories | Subcategories   | PyTorch             | MindSpore            | Differences                                                         |
 | ---- | ------ | ------------------- | -------------------- | ------------------------------------------------------------ |